LeeZhaoLun/LeeZhaoLun.github.io/_projects/Systems-Engineering-Project-1/index.md

 ### Path Requirements:

 - A continuous path must link all openings.
 - This path must pass within a 5 cm radius of the arena's center.

 ### Feasibility & Robot Navigation:

 - The design must be practical and navigable—teams must demonstrate that their robot can successfully traverse or overcome the arena's layout.

-### Arena Design
+### Arena Final Design
 {% include image-gallery.html images="/Arena T2.jpg" height="400"%}

+## Demostration

-## Learning Objectives
+## Learning Outcomes
+Through this project, I developed the following skills:

+### Arena Design & Construction

-- To be able to design and create a physical environment, i.e. a built environment or an arena, where a mobile robot is able to move around.
+- Designed and built a functional physical environment for mobile robot navigation.
-- To be able to appreciate how a mobile robot and its physical environment interact with each other.
+- Ensured the arena met structural and navigational requirements.

+### Robot-Environment Interaction

+- Analyzed how robot behavior is influenced by physical space constraints.
+- Optimized the arena layout to support smooth robot movement.

+### Collaborative Teamwork

-- To be able to work harmoniously in team within the given time and budget constraints.
+- Coordinated effectively within a team under time and budget limitations.

-- To be able to appreciate the tradeoff inherent in any real-world project and come up with the best compromise.
+- Balanced individual contributions with group objectives.

+### Practical Engineering Tradeoffs

+- Evaluated design compromises between feasibility, cost, and performance.

+- Implemented solutions that best met project goals.

 <!--
 ## Embedding images